$7,495 | Completing Grades 9–12

 Simple + Fresh – Meals feature rice, veggies, noodles, curries, grilled meats, and tropical fruits.

-All Diets Welcome – Vegetarian, vegan, gluten-free, and allergy-friendly options are all available.
+All Diets Welcome – Vegetarian, vegan, gluten-free, and other allergy-friendly options are all available.

 Snacks + Hydration – Frequent water and snack breaks are built into the day.

-Medications – All medications must be listed on your form; leaders manage them throughout the trip.
+Medications – All medications that your teen will take regularly on the trip must be listed on your health history form (both prescription and over the counter medicine that is taken regularly); leaders manage them throughout the trip.

-Trip Insurance – Required for international trips.
-You can use any provider.
+Trip Insurance – Travel insurance is required for international trips.
+You can use any provider, but RLT does provide a recommended insurance provider.

 Device-Free Philosophy – Phones and personal electronics are collected on Day 1 and returned at the end.